 So far this year we have already witnessed a strong sense of well-being as well as high levels of enthusiasm for learning by adults and children alike.
 By selecting their own tasks and by fully engaging their ever-developing imaginations. our children get the chance to be chefs, explorers, scientists, mathematicians, authors, historians, storytellers, musicians, architects and engineers.

 Carefully planned play-based experiences inspire the children to consolidate their skills, knowledge and understanding enabling them to be independent, resilient learners who motivate themselves to take on the next challenge and push themselves to their limits.
+This also best prepares children to access the Key Stage One Curriculum.

 Furthermore, if you listen carefully, you will hear the rich talk in both the outdoor and indoor environments as children converse to the adults, their peers and themselves as they think through ideas, solve problems (and issues that arise), explain, justify and share.
 This high level of oracy is a key ingredient in Year One.